Tippett, Nevada

-Tippett is a populated place in White Pine County, Nevada.
+Tippett is a populated place in White Pine County, Nevada, United States.
 It lies at an elevation of 5,692 ft in Antelope Valley, south of the Goshute Indian Reservation.

 History

-Tippett was the location of a U. S. Post Office, from May 1896 to Dec 1913, and from June 1914 to June 1926.
+Tippett was the location of a U. S. Post Office, from May 1896 to December 1913, then from June 1914 to June 1926.
 It was also located along the original 1913 alignment of the Lincoln Highway.